 In addition to having more stringent licensing requirements than other drivers, the holder of a CDL is also subject to more serious sanctions for violations of traffic laws and regulations.
 Violations may result in the revocation or suspension of a person’s CDL.
 In addition, some violations, such as those involving alcohol, may result in the disqualification of a CDL even if they are committed in a non-commercial vehicle.
 Depending on the violation, a driver’s CDL may be disqualified for a set period of time or may be revoked for life.

 If a driver of a commercial vehicle is found in violation of any of the myriad regulations that apply to CDL licensing, those violations may serve to indicate negligence if his or her actions resulted in a trucking accident.
-If you have been injured in a trucking accident and suspect that it may have been the result of driver negligence, you should contact an experienced Indiana trucking accident attorney immediately.
+If you have been injured in a trucking accident and suspect that it may have been the result of driver negligence, you should contact an experienced Milwaukee truck accident attorney immediately.
 Because claims involving car accidents are subject to a strict statute of limitations, it is important to not delay when considering filing a lawsuit.
 You should also make sure to undergo a complete medical evaluation after a truck accident in order to ensure that your injuries are properly identified and documented.
-In addition, due to the complicated legal and technical matters unique to the industry that are often at issue in trucking accident cases, it is important to retain an Indianapolis auto accident attorney who has experience handling these types of cases.
+In addition, due to the complicated legal and technical matters unique to the industry that are often at issue in trucking accident cases, it is important to retain an Indianapolis auto accident attorney or South Bend truck accident lawyers who has experience handling these types of cases.

 Woman suffering physical and emotional abuse at nursing home.

 Client injured in auto accident after driver ran stop sign.